 - Unrestricted – You can run any script, No signing is required.

-- RemoteSigned – Good for Test, Dev environments.
+- RemoteSigned – Good for Test and dev environments.
 Only files from the internet need to be signed.
 Otherwise, you’ll see .ps1 is not digitally signed error.
-This is the default setting on servers.
+This is the default policy setting on servers.
 More secure option compared with unrestricted.

 - AllSigned – local or remote script – A trusted publisher should sign it; only digitally signed PowerShell scripts are allowed.

 What if you can’t set the Execution Policy by running PowerShell as Administrator?